JonathanFry3/KSolve/KSOLVE.md

 the seven piles) in the order in which they were dealt.
 Represent a card with a suit letter and a one-character rank (A, J, Q, K, T for ten, or a digit from 2 through 9).
 Separate cards with spaces.
 Case does not matter, and the characters in "<>:-" plus tabs will be ignored.

+Unknown cards may be entered as "?".
+The program will replace each question mark with a card randomly chosen from among those cards not otherwise listed.
+Each time the program is run with a file containing question marks, it will choose a different sample.
+This feature can be helpful for solving a tough game in an app.
+The program will usually give a solution that can be used to see more cards.

 After the first line, enter a line for each tableau pile (the seven piles dealt first), starting with the one-card pile.
 Enter the cards in the order they were dealt, so the one dealt face-up comes last.
 ### Reverse Pysol Format
 This is like the Pysol format explained above, except that the cards are in the order a player discovers them while playing the game rather than the order they were dealt.
 Start the first line with "naloT: " and follow with the talon cards.
 Those are in the same order as in Talon format, since the deal order is the same as the discovery order.
 Follow with seven lines containing the tableau piles.
 These are in the reverse of their order in a Pysol file - the card dealt face-up is first, since that's the one the player sees first.

 ## What to Expect
-This program uses lots of memory.
+This program sometimes uses lots of memory.
 One of its larger data structures contains a representation of the move tree - a tree structure in which the nodes are game states and the arcs are moves.
 Playing draw one,
-the median number of moves in that structure is around five million, and about .8% of deals need more than 150 million moves.
+the median number of moves in that structure is around five million, and about 0.8% of deals need more than 150 million moves.
 You can limit or expand the space (and time) used by using the -MVLIMIT flag.
-If that data structure becomes larger than the specified limit, the program will give up.
+If that data structure grows larger than the specified limit, the program will give up.
 If -MVLIMIT is set too high, the program may become unable to allocate memory it needs and will end.
-It contains code to end gracefully, but the memory needed to end gracefully is often not available, so it ends less than gracefully.
-On Linux machines, the system sometimes prints "Killed".
-On Windows, there is simply no output.
+Before it ends, if virtual memory is available, it will use that.
+If much virtual memory is used, the program will slow down drastically.
+If virtual memory is not available, or is exhausted, the program will just quit.
+On Linux systems, it may or may not print "Killed"; on Windows system, it will die quietly.

 There is no performance penalty for specifying a higher move limit than is needed.

 There is no way to predict, based on the deal, how large a problem you have.
-The number of moves in the solution is no help at all (one of the problems in SampleDeals.txt requires 170 moves in its solution but only 135,000 moves in its tree).
+The number of moves in the solution is of very little help (one of the problems in SampleDeals.txt requires 170 moves in its solution but only 135,000 moves in its tree).